Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tax cuts boost economic growth

-The Government 's proposal to reduce VAT from 10% to 8% for a range of goods and services reflects a strategic effort to stimulate domestic consumption and support businesses amid economic challenges.
+The Government 's proposal to reduce VAT from 10% to 8% for a range of goods and services reflects a strategic effort to stimulate domestic consumption and support businesses in a challenging economic context.
 Following the success of VAT reductions from 2022 to mid-2025, which supported businesses and people with about VND133.1 trillion, the new policy extends the tax reduction period to 18 months, from July 1, 2025 to December 31, 2026.
 Unlike previous resolutions, this proposal expands the scope of application, including previously excluded items such as information technology products, refined petroleum products, chemical products and gasoline, in order to reduce production costs and consumer prices.

-To mitigate the expected revenue shortfall of VND121.74 trillion (VND39.54 trillion in 2025 and VND82.2 trillion in 2026), the Government proposes a multi-pronged approach.
+To mitigate the projected budget shortfall of VND121.74 trillion (VND39.54 trillion in 2025 and VND82.2 trillion in 2026), the Government proposes a multi-pronged approach.
 Measures include boosting revenue collection through digital transformation, cracking down on tax evasion in high-risk sectors such as e-commerce and real estate, and applying artificial intelligence to improve tax administration.
 In addition, the Government plans to optimize public spending, use reserve funds, and mobilize other legal resources to ensure fiscal balance.
-These measures aim to offset the revenue shortfall while maintaining macroeconomic stability and controlling inflation, which is well managed at 3.63% in 2024 and 3.22% in the first quarter of 2025.
+These measures aim to offset the shortfall while maintaining macroeconomic stability and controlling inflation, which is well managed at 3.63% in 2024 and 3.22% in the first quarter of 2025.

 Support but fiscal concerns